-Mrs. Lucie Ducharme, a corporate director, has been Executive Vice President of Groupe Petra, a real estate corporation which holds a significant portfolio of office, commercial and industrial properties, mainly located in Montréal, from 2004 to June 2017.
+Lucie Ducharme, is a corporate director, has been Executive Vice President of Groupe Petra, a real estate corporation which holds a significant portfolio of office, retail and industrial properties, mainly located in Montréal, from 2004 to June 2017.
 Prior to joining Groupe Petra, she held various management positions in corporate real estate for companies such as Canadian National Railway Company, Laurentian Bank, Banque Nationale de Paris, as well as in the international transportation industry and in the legal sector.
-Mrs. Ducharme holds a bachelor's degree in business administration from Université du Québec and is a Certified Director (ICD.D) of the Institute of Corporate Directors.
+She holds a bachelor's degree in business administration from Université du Québec and is a Certified Director (ICD.D) of the Institute of Corporate Directors.

-Mr. Luc Lachapelle, a corporate director, has a vast experience holding various positions in the commercial real estate field.
-From February 2010 to November 2016, Mr. Lachapelle was President and Chief Executive Officer of Corlac Real Estate Inc. In 1990, Mr. Lachapelle joined Bombardier Inc., where he acted as Vice President, Real Estate Services from 2000 onward.
-Mr. Lachapelle was awarded a Master's Degree in Real Estate in 1990 from New York University and a Bachelor's Degree in Civil Law in 1975 from the University of Montréal.
+Luc Lachapelle, is a corporate director, has a vast experience holding various positions in the retail real estate field.
+From February 2010 to November 2016, he was President and Chief Executive Officer of Corlac Real Estate Inc. In 1990, he joined Bombardier Inc., where he acted as Vice President, Real Estate Services from 2000 onward.
+He was awarded a master's degree in Real Estate in 1990 from New York University and a bachelor's degree in Civil Law in 1975 from the University of Montréal.